Metnew/atarax/README.md

 #### Addons

-Component is an _addon_, if this component is a commonly used component **built on top of another component**, includes **some custom code**, is a **wrapper** for another component, or just a thing that must be **delegated to a separate lib.**
+Component may be an *addon*, if this component is a **wrapper** for another component, or a component that could be perfectly replaced by a library, but was developed from scratch (*custom spinners, progress bars*).

-Summary:

-- build on top of another component (!, otherwise, it's a Module)
-- include some custom code (enough "smart")
+Component is an *“addon”*, if...:
-- is a wrapper for another component
+- it’s a wrapper for another component
-- small lib implemented inside the project
+- it is small lib implemented inside the project

 #### Elements

 > UI elements are the smallest atomic unit for describing page content.
 They can exist alone or in groups with shared qualities.

-Element is a small dumb component:

-- small
+Component is an *“element”*, if…:
-- dumb
+- small + dumb
-- used in other components
+- widely used in other components
-- built from scratch(not on top of other components)
+- built from scratch

 #### Collections